 Community College Competitive Grants.
 This program requires a local match to develop innovative programs with private companies needing specific job skills or to meet other industry needs that cannot be addressed with current funding streams.

 Kansas State University - Extension System and Agriculture Research Program's Cooperative Extension Program (ESARP).This funding is used for support of the program's general operations.

 Agriculture Marketing Program.
 This program promotes the development of value-added agricultural products, and advances agricultural based economic and rural development.

-Parks Program.
+Parks Operations.
 The goal of the State Parks Program is to effectively manage, protect and administer the state's 25 state parks.

 Source: Information in this report provided by the Kansas Legislative Research Department.

-If you have questions or need additional information, please call the Director of Public Affairs at the Kansas Lottery at 1-785-296-5708.
+If you have questions or need additional information, please call the Public Information Officer at the Kansas Lottery at 1-785-296-5708.